core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 First, the client sends a normal OSCORE request to the server, protected with the old Security Context CTX\_OLD and with the 'd' flag bit set to 0.

-Upon receiving the OSCORE request and after having verified it with the old Security Context CTX\_OLD as usual, the server generates a random value N1 and provides the updateCtx() function with the input N = N1, X = X1 and the old Security Context CTX\_OLD, in order to derive the temporary Security Context CTX\_1.
+Upon receiving the OSCORE request and after having verified it with CTX\_OLD as usual, the server generates a random value N1 and provides the updateCtx() function with the input N = N1, X = X1 and CTX\_OLD, in order to derive the temporary Security Context CTX\_1.

-Then, the server sends an OSCORE response to the client, protected with the Security Context CTX\_1.
+Then, the server sends an OSCORE response to the client, protected with CTX\_1.
 In particular, the response has the 'd' flag bit set to 1 and specifies N1 as 'nonce' (see {{ssec-oscore-option-extensions}}).
 After that, the server deletes CTX\_1.

-Upon receiving the OSCORE response, the client retrieves the value N1 from the 'nonce' field of the response, the value X1 from the 'x' byte of the OSCORE Option, and provides the updateCtx() function with the input N = N1, X = X1 and the old Security Context CTX\_OLD, in order to derive the temporary Security Context CTX\_1.
+Upon receiving the OSCORE response, the client retrieves the value N1 from the 'nonce' field of the response, the value X1 from the 'x' byte of the OSCORE Option, and provides the updateCtx() function with the input N = N1, X = X1 and CTX\_OLD, in order to derive the temporary Security Context CTX\_1.

 Then, the client verifies the response by using the Security Context CTX\_1.

-After that, the client generates a random value N2, and provides the updateCtx() function with the input N = Comb(N1, N2), X = Comb(X1, X2) and the old Security Context CTX\_OLD, in order to derive the new Security Context CTX\_NEW.
-Then, the client sends an OSCORE request to the server, protected with the new Security Context CTX\_NEW.
+After that, the client generates a random value N2, and provides the updateCtx() function with the input N = Comb(N1, N2), X = Comb(X1, X2) and CTX\_OLD, in order to derive the new Security Context CTX\_NEW.
+Then, the client sends an OSCORE request to the server, protected with CTX\_NEW.
 In particular, the request has the 'd' flag bit set to 1 and specifies N1 \| N2 as 'nonce'.
 After that, the client deletes CTX\_1.

 Upon receiving the OSCORE request, the server retrieves the value N1 \| N2 from the request and the value X2 from the 'x' byte of the OSCORE Option.
 Then, the server verifies that: i) the value N1 is identical to the value N1 specified in a previous OSCORE response with the 'd' flag bit set to 1; and ii) the value N1 \| N2 has not been received before in an OSCORE request with the 'd' flag bit set to 1.

-If the verification succeeds, the server provides the updateCtx() function with the input N = Comb(N1, N2), X = Comb(X1, X2) and the old Security Context CTX\_OLD, in order to derive the new Security Context CTX\_NEW.
-Finally, the server verifies the request by using the Security Context CTX\_NEW and deletes the old Security Context CTX\_OLD.
+If the verification succeeds, the server provides the updateCtx() function with the input N = Comb(N1, N2), X = Comb(X1, X2) and CTX\_OLD, in order to derive the new Security Context CTX\_NEW.
+Finally, the server verifies the request by using CTX\_NEW and deletes CTX\_OLD.

-From then on, the two peers can protect their message exchanges by using the new Security Context CTX\_NEW.
-In particular, as shown in the example in {{fig-message-exchange-server-init}}, the server can send an OSCORE response protected with the new Security Context CTX\_NEW.
+From then on, the two peers can protect their message exchanges by using CTX\_NEW.
+In particular, as shown in the example in {{fig-message-exchange-server-init}}, the server can send an OSCORE response protected with CTX\_NEW.

 In case the client does not successfully verify the response, the same error handling specified in {{Section 8.4 of RFC8613}} applies.
-This does not result in deleting the new Security Context CTX\_NEW.
-If the client successfully verifies the response using the Security Context CTX\_NEW, the client deletes the old Security Context CTX\_OLD.
+This does not result in deleting CTX\_NEW.
+If the client successfully verifies the response using CTX\_NEW, the client deletes CTX\_OLD.

-More generally, as soon as the client successfully verifies an incoming message protected with the new Security Context CTX\_NEW, the client deletes the old Security Context CTX\_OLD.
+More generally, as soon as the client successfully verifies an incoming message protected with CTX\_NEW, the client deletes CTX\_OLD.

-Note that the client achieves key confirmation only when receiving a message from the server as protected with the new Security Context CTX\_NEW.
-If the client sends a non KUDOS request to the server protected with CTX\_NEW before then, and the client receives a 4.01 (Unauthorized) error response as reply, the client SHOULD delete the new Security Context CTX\_NEW and start a new client-initiated key update process, by taking the role of initiator as per {{fig-message-exchange-client-init}} in {{ssec-derive-ctx-client-init}}.
+Note that the client achieves key confirmation only when receiving a message from the server as protected with CTX\_NEW.
+If the client sends a non KUDOS request to the server protected with CTX\_NEW before then, and the client receives a 4.01 (Unauthorized) error response as reply, the client SHOULD delete CTX\_NEW and start a new client-initiated key update process, by taking the role of initiator as per {{fig-message-exchange-client-init}} in {{ssec-derive-ctx-client-init}}.

 #### Avoiding In-Transit Requests During a Key Update